 Why it's helpful

 melborn] and Google's algorithm will show more common spellings for what you might be trying to find.
+To use the original version of your search instead of the suggested spelling, click Search instead for.

 - Repeat a favorite search.
 You can choose from predicted searches based on searches that you've done in the past if you're signed in to your Google Account and have Web History turned on.